|

 - EILEEN:

-- EILEITHYIA:
+- EILEITHYIA

-Greek myth name of a goddess of childbirth, derived from the word eilelythyia,
+(Εἰλείθυια): Greek name derived from the word

 - EILIAN:

-Welsh unisex name probably derived from the legendary Ffynnon Eilian (St.
+Welsh unisex name probably derived from the word eilio, meaning

-meaning "second, a moment in time."
+"second, a moment in time."
+This was the name of a saint who is

 - EILIDH:

-- EILIS
+- EILÍS:

-(Eilís): Irish/Gaelic form of Elisabeth, meaning "God
+Irish Gaelic form of Greek Elisabet, meaning "God

 is my oath."